Uncategorized math stuff

 Bayesian statistics rely more on computational simulations and have become more common because computers have become much faster.
 A lot of people are put off by the fact that you incorporate prior believes into your estimate of the "truth", but you can use non-informative (vague) priors like in the example above (each possible outcome gets equal probability) and in any case with a lot of data your priors will become less important.

-TODO [C] [2021-04-18] Induction on equality | Xena mathlean
+¶TODO [C] Induction on equality | Xena mathlean

 Copy and paste the code at the other end of that link into VS Code if you have Lean installed locally if you want a much speedier experience.
 The game is to prove symm and trans from refl and ind.
 I would work out the maths proofs first.

-TODO [C] Tweet from @XenaProject https://twitter.com/XenaProject/status/1380935053409198080 math
+¶TODO [C] Tweet from @XenaProject https://twitter.com/XenaProject/status/1380935053409198080 math

 @XenaProject: Isabelle/HOL has schemes! https://t.co/p8SbYF90aw .
 The formalisation is due to Bordg, Paulson and Li.
 In this thread I will try to explain why this is a big deal.
 1/n

-TODO [C] Tweet from Juan Carlos ∞ (@PonceCampuzano), at Jan 8, 17:04 math
+¶TODO [C] Tweet from Juan Carlos ∞ (@PonceCampuzano), at Jan 8, 17:04 math

-Thanks everyone for your suggestions and reporting issues to improve this project. https://t.co/ElaWs4XjIV
+Studying or teaching Complex Analysis?
+This online book might be useful. ⭐️Complex Analysis: A Visual and Interactive Introduction⭐️ Thanks everyone for your suggestions and reporting issues to improve this project. https://t.co/ElaWs4XjIV

 https://twitter.com/PonceCampuzano/status/1214850688506716160

-[C] [2019-02-10] general topology - Why aren’t continuous functions defined the other way around? - Mathematics Stack Exchange mathtopology
+¶[C] general topology - Why aren’t continuous functions defined the other way around? - Mathematics Stack Exchange mathtopology